A New Peace Monument Appears in Harumi

 Hello.
-Since declaration of a state of emergency was launched, RIEdel has been a hobby of walking and enjoying seasonal flowers and public art.
+Since declaration of a state of emergency was issued, RIEdel has become a hobby of loving seasonal flowers and public art while walking.

-The other day, while walking through the Harumi area, I noticed that a new monument was set up in a park in front of Triton Square.
-When you approach, there are more than a dozen mosaic paintings depicting athletes who are challenging various competitions.
+The other day, when I was walking in the Harumi area, I noticed a new monument was set up in the park in front of Triton Square.
+When you approach, there are more than a dozen mosaics depicting athletes challenging various sports.

-Under the theme of "Olympic, Paralympic and Peace", people with disabilities cooperated in the production and finished the mosaic plate based on the original drawings created by children from 16 elementary schools in the city.
+Under the theme of "Olympics, Paralympics and Peace", based on the original drawings created by children from 16 elementary schools in the city, people with disabilities cooperated in the production and finished them in a mosaic plate version.

-Mosaic paintings for 16 schools will be introduced along with the history and characteristics of each elementary school.
+We will introduce mosaic paintings for 16 schools along with the history and characteristics of each elementary school.

 ■Tokiwa Elementary School (upper left photo)

-Founded in 1873 (Meji 6).
-The school name is a name given in the hope that it was close to Tokiwa Bridge and that it would always grow young and forever like Tokiwagi (evergreen).
+Founded in 1873.
+The school name is said to have been close to Tokiwa Bridge and that it is always young and forever like Tokiwagi (evergreen).
 Mosaic painting is a person who plays tennis.

-Founded in 1873 (Meji 6).
+Founded in 1873.
 It is located in the commercial district of Nihonbashi, where kimono shops and booth wholesalers gather.
-The mosaic depicts boys and girls full of smiles on the earth illuminated by the sun.
+The mosaic depicts a boy and a girl full of smiles on the earth lit by the sun.

 ■Nihonbashi Elementary School (lower left photo)

 Jushi Elementary School, which opened in 1877 (Meiji 10), and Toka Elementary School, which opened in 1901 (Meiji 34), merged and was born in 1990.
-At the place where Nihonbashi Elementary School stands now, there was a Saigo Takamori mansion in the early Meiji era.
-Is the mosaic an Olympic and Paralympic athlete looking at the pigeons and rainbows symbols of peace?
+At the place where Nihonbashi Elementary School stands, there was a Saigo Takamori mansion in the early Meiji era.
+Is the mosaic painting an Olympic and Paralympic athlete looking at the pigeons and rainbows symbols of peace?

 ■Kyobashi Tsukiji Elementary School (lower right photo)

-Kyobashi Elementary School, which opened in 1909 (Meiji 42), and Tsukiji Elementary School, which opened in 1910 (Meiji 43), merged and was born in 1992.
-Nearby are Tsukiji Outer Market, Tsukiji Honganji Temple, Namiwa Inari Shrine, etc., and children grow up while being watched by local adults.
-The mosaic painting is two girls who enjoy basketball.
+Kyobashi Elementary School, which opened in 1909 (Meiji 42), and Tsukiji Elementary School, which opened in 1910 (Meiji 43), merged to form in 1992.
+In the neighborhood, there are Tsukiji Outer Market, Tsukiji Honganji, Namiki Inari Shrine, etc., and children grow while being watched by local adults.
+Mosaic painting is two girls enjoying a basket.

-[Chuo] [Sakamoto] [Tsukishima Third] [Tsukishima Daiichi] Mosaic painting of elementary school
+[Chuo] [Sakamoto] [Tsukishima No. 3] [Tsukishima No. 1] Mosaic painting of elementary school

 ■Chuo Elementary School (upper left photo)

-Tepposu Elementary School, which opened in 1877 (Meiji 10), and Keika Elementary School, which opened in 1901 (Meiji 34), merged and was born in 1993.
-The wonderful school building surrounded by greenery and trees has won the Good Design Award 2013.
-The mosaic is a figure in which children with different hair and eyes look around with a smile.
+Tepposu Elementary School, which opened in 1877 (Meiji 10), and Kyoka Elementary School, which opened in 1901 (Meiji 34), merged and was born in 1993.
+A wonderful school building surrounded by greenery and trees has won the Good Design Award in 2013.
+The mosaic picture shows children with different hair and eyes facing this with a smile.

-It was established in 1873 as "1st National Sakamoto Elementary School in Daiichi Junior High School District 1".
-The graduates include writer Junichirou Tanizaki.
-The mosaic is two boys who enjoy soccer and a friend watching it.
+It was established in 1873 (Meiji 6) as the first government Sakamoto Elementary School, Daiichi Junior High School District, Daiichi University District.
+Graduates include writer Junichirou Tanizaki.
+There are two boys who enjoy soccer in the mosaic painting and friends who watch it.

 ■Tsukishima Daiichi Elementary School (lower left photo)

-Opened in 1935 (Showa 10) as Tsukishima Daiichi Elementary School in Tokyo.
-It is the only elementary school located in the waterfront Harumi district of Tokyo, surrounded by canals and the sea.
-The mosaic is the two who challenge the badminton with a serious expression.
+Opened in 1935 (Showa 10) as Tsukishima Daiichijinjo Elementary School in Tokyo.
+It is the only elementary school located in the Harumi area of Tokyo's waterfront surrounded by canals and the sea.
+Mosaic painting is two people who challenge badminton with a serious expression.

 ■Tsukishima Daiichi Elementary School (lower right photo)

-Opened in 1906 (Meiji 39).
-It is built on the first landfill of Tsukishima, which was reclaimed during the Meiji period.
-The elementary school closest to Monja Street.
-Well, is the mosaic painting a sport climbing that will be held for the first time at the Tokyo 2020 Games?
+The school opened in 1906.
+It is located on the Tsukishima No. 1 landfill that was reclaimed during the Meiji period.
+The nearest elementary school to Monja Street.
+Is the mosaic painting a sport climbing that will be held for the first time at the Tokyo 2020 Games?

-[Akashi] [Yasuaki] [Tsukishima Daini] [Ama] Mosaic painting of elementary school
+[Akashi] [Yasuaki] [Tsukishima Daini] [Arima] mosaic painting of elementary school

 ■Akashi Elementary School (upper left photo)

-Opened in 1908 (Meiji 41) as Akashi Hirone Elementary School in Tokyo.
-Akashicho, where the school is located, was a foreign settlement until 1899 (Meiji 32), but when the settlement system was abolished, Japanese people began to live and elementary school became necessary.
-The new school building, which was rebuilt in 2012 (Heisei 24), inherits the old design and is an elegant design that uses many aspects.
-The mosaic paintings depict several official Paralympic Games, including wheelchair tennis.
+Opened in 1908 (Meiji 41) as Akashi Jinjo Elementary School in Tokyo.
+Akashicho, where the school is located, was a foreign settlement until 1899 (Meiji 32), but when the reservation system was abolished, Japanese people began to live and elementary schools became necessary.
+The new school building, which was rebuilt in 2012 (Heisei 24), inherits the old design and has a graceful design that uses many aspects.
+The mosaic paintings feature several official Paralympic sports such as wheelchair tennis.

-It was founded in 1878 (Meiji 11) as Yasuaki Elementary School in Tokyo.
-The elegant Western-style school building along Miyuki Street in Ginza was built in 1929 as one of the reconstruction elementary schools after the Great Kanto Earthquake, and was designated as Historic buildings in Tokyo.
-It is also a alma mater such as literary writer Toya Kitamura, Toson Shimazaki, and Mitsuharu Kaneko.
-In the mosaic painting, I capture a boy jumping coolly on a skateboard.
+It was founded in 1878 as Yasuaki Elementary School in Tokyo Prefecture.
+The elegant Western-style building along Miyuki Street in Ginza was built in 1929 as one of the reconstruction elementary schools after the Great Kanto Earthquake and has been designated as Historic buildings in Tokyo.
+It is also a alma mater of writer Tokoku Kitamura, Toson Shimazaki, Mitsuharu Kaneko, etc. In the mosaic painting, I capture a boy jumping coolly on a skateboard.

 ■Tsukishima Daini Elementary School (lower left photo)

-Opened in 1909 (Meiji 42).
-With the delivery of Kachidoki in 1905 (Meiji 38), traffic between Tsukiji and Tsukishima became more convenient, and the population increased rapidly.
+The school opened in 1909.
+With the passing of Kachidoki in 1905 (Meiji 38), the transportation between Tsukiji and Tsukishima was convenient, and the population increased rapidly.
 Tsukishima Daiichi Elementary School alone lacked classrooms, so this elementary school was built near Kachidokibashi.
 Mosaic painting is a person who shoots archery arrows.
-The composition in which the earth is the target is unique.
+The composition in which the earth is targeted is unique.

 ■Arima Elementary School (lower right photo)

-Opened in 1874 (Meiji 7).
-It was founded by the donation of former Kurume feudal lord, Arima Yoriha, and was named Arima Ko.
-Mosaic painting seems to be like men's instrumental gymnastics.
+The school opened in 1874.
+It was founded with the donation of former Kurume feudal lord Arima, and was named Arima Ko.
+Mosaic painting seems to be a men's instrumental exercise.

 [Toyomi] [Akimasa] [Tsukuda Island] [Joto] Mosaic painting of elementary school